-- An undergraduate degree from an accredited college or university.
+- An undergraduate degree from a regionally-accredited college or university;

-- A teaching certificate (standard or certificate of eligibility with advanced Standing)
+- A teaching certificate (standard, provisional or certificate of eligibility with advanced Standing);

-- Miller Analogy Test (MAT) or Graduate Record Examination (GRE) (School Code 2889) test scores taken within the last ten year.
-(Applicants possessing a Master’s Degree from an accredited college/university are exempt.)
+- Miller Analogy Test (MAT) (School Code 1391) or Graduate Record Examination (GRE) (School Code 2889) test scores taken within the last ten year.
+(Applicants possessing a Master’s Degree from an accredited college/university are exempt);

 Candidates seeking an LD/TC Endorsement must meet the above requirements and in addition have two years of successful teaching experience.
 Similarly, those seeking a Principal Endorsement must meet all requirements listed above and have:

 - A cumulative Grade Point Average (GPA) of at least 3.00 when a GPA of 4.00 equals an A grade in a baccalaureate degree program, higher degree program or in a State-approved post-baccalaureate certification program with a minimum of 13 semester-hours.